Au Pair Jobs in USA with Visa Sponsorship

 What happens after my J-1 au pair program ends?

 You have a 30-day grace period to travel or prepare for departure.
 Some au pairs extend for a second year, while others pursue different visa categories like F-1 student status.
-You cannot immediately switch to work visas like H-1B directly from J-1 au pair status.
+You cannot immediately switch to work visas like H-1B visa directly from J-1 au pair status.

 Are there nationality restrictions for au pair programs?